stefan-bahnson/es6-playground/README.md

 # ES6 Examples
 Go to `./src/js/es6/` folder to try some new es6 features.
 To add a webpack watcher go to the `./<feature-name>` folder of the desired feature and run the following command in the terminal: `webpack -w`
-The tranpiled output file will now update on `save`
+The transpiled output file will now update on `save`

 # Linux configuration
 On Ubuntu-based distros: node is named nodejs so we need to make a symlink: `sudo ln -s /usr/bin/nodejs /usr/bin/node`